riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/Task_VCS_DC_TOPO/Readme.md

 ![](img/gls_report.png)

-- the gls test failed because of the blackboxed modules as it functionality is completely removed from the block so signals of 0xXX values .
+The GLS test initially failed due to the presence of black-boxed modules.
+Since the internal functionality of these modules is removed during synthesis, unknown (X) values propagate through the design during simulation.

 ### Waveform: